 Source: Author, 2024

-The Sacred Reservoir: The Kund as Divine Presence: Water bodies like Radha Kund, Shyam Kund, Mansi Ganga etc. which are considered to liquid manifestations of Radha and Krishna themselves, (Eck 2012) are potent hierophanies which can be called Jala Tirthas (Singh & Rana 2023a), are described textually as fragrant and beautiful (Brihad Bhagavatamrita).
-Placemaking centers on ritual immersion (snāna).
-These sites anchor dense socio-economic fabrics, reinforced by 'foodscapes' (Singh 2023).
+The Sacred Reservoir: The Kund as Divine Presence: Water bodies like Radha Kund, Shyam Kund, Mansi Ganga etc. which are considered liquid manifestations of Radha and Krishna themselves, (Eck 2012) are potent hierophanies which can be called Jala Tirthas (Singh & Rana, 2023a).
+They are described textually as fragrant and beautiful (Brihad Bhagavatamrita).
+Placemaking centers on ritual immersion (snāna) in these.
+The sites anchor dense socio-economic fabrics, reinforced by 'foodscapes' as articulated by Singh (2023).